Scalise-Prep/scalise-prep-platform/readme.md

 # Scalise Prep
 Core web application for scaliseprep.com.

+## Installing Python Dependencies
+You can install dependencies you need manually on the server by ssh'ing into it.
+To do this:

+1. Use the following command to connect to the server: `ssh admin@104.197.179.244`.
+You'll be prompted for a password, which is the firstname of SC's esteemed CEO.

+2. You can install dependencies for either python or python3 using `pip install <dep_name>` or `pip3 install <dep_name>` respectively.

 ## Deploying
 You can deploy Scalise Prep using git push.
 To do so follow the steps below.